Users, Groups, Roles and Privileges

 In Redshift (and Postgres), groups are a cluster level concept, not a database level concept; you do not get a new set of groups per database.
 There is and only is one set of groups, no matter how many databases you have.

 Groups, under the hood, are uniquely identified by their group ID, which is an int4.
-This increments when a new group is made, and since you’d need two billion users to overflow, you’re likely to have a unique ID per group.
+This increments when a new group is made, and so every group always has a unique ID.

-From the point of view of a human using Redshift, groups are uniquely identified by a name, an arbitrary string, which is up to 127 bytes of UTF-8, and all groups must at any given time have a unique name, but names which were used but have since been deleted, can be re-used.
+From the point of view of a human using Redshift, groups are uniquely identified by a name, an arbitrary string, which is up to 127 bytes (not characters) of UTF-8, and all groups must at any given time have a unique name, but names which were used in the past but are no longer in use, can be re-used.

 Groups are a pretty superficial concept in Redshift (and Postgres).
 The sole purpose of groups is to make arranging and organizing privileges easier.